Time is Brain

 Karen Schaefer, MSN, APRN, AGCNS-BC

-Karen Schaefer is the advanced practice manager of the stroke program at The Miriam Hospital.
+Karen Schaefer is the advanced practice manager of the stroke program at Newport Hospital and The Miriam Hospital.
 She holds a Master of Science in Nursing and is certified as an Adult Gerontology Clinical Nurse Specialist.